Valledor/pRocessomics/README.md

 <img alt="Processomics plots" align="center" src="img/plots_processomics.jpg">

 # Our approach
+Our approach is based on performing a sequential analysis to juice our data.
+* Stage 1, data pre-processing
+  * Missing value imputation
+  * Abundance balancing
+  * Data transformation
+  * Filtering
+* Stage 2, Univariate analysis
+  * Parametric (t-test, one and two ways ANOVAs, post hocs, ...)
+  * Non-parametric (u-test, Kruskal-Wallis, post hocs, ...)
+  * Distribution plots, boxplots, etc.
+* Stage 3, Multivariate analysis
+  * PCA, ICA, DA, RF...
+  * Integration of different omic levels (sPLS, MCIA, DIABLO)
+  * Mapman and String
+* Common features
+  * Sample subsetting based on feature selection
+  * Easy vectorial and image exports
+  * Tables can be exported in a ready-to-publish format
+  * Some outputs are Cytoscape compatible

 # About this document
 This document started as internal draft.
 Some sections might not be clear, package is yet incomplete, bugs are expected, and a lot of features will be soon introduced.
 Please feel free  to open a GitHub issue.